I love helping people. It gives me great satisfaction to make a difference in someone’s life — someone who has become part of my extended family.

 I feel especially honored when I work with a fearful and reticent patient, one who comes in for his or her first procedure and requests sedation, and then learns that I practice only painless dentistry.
 The person begins to trust me, and then tells me sedation is no longer necessary.
 That level of trust only comes as a result of a connection between the patient and me.

 I love that we are all individuals.
-From the initial consultation with someone new to our practice, I strive to get to know my patients, seeking common ground and shared interests.
-Then I talk with them throughout their appointment, encouraging them to engage and converse with me.
+From the initial consultation with someone new to our practice, I strive to get to know my patients, to seek common ground and shared interests.
+Then I talk with the person throughout their appointment, and encourage them to engage and converse with me.
 I want them to open up and know that I am here to serve them with oral healthcare treatments that will improve their overall body health and increase their self-confidence.

 Education and Continuing Education

 - Bachelor of the Arts in biology – University of California Berkeley

 - Doctorate of Dental Surgery – University of the Pacific

 - General practice residency – Valley Medical Center, Fresno